rwaldron/tc39-notes/es8/2017-03/mar-21.md

 TD: Lifting the escape sequence revision to tagged template literals.
 It is in multiple browsers (Chrome behind a flag and Firefox), Test 262, no recent changes, asking for stage 4.

-YK: TL;DR: It makes things easier to implement overall
+YK: TL;DR: It makes things easier to implement overall.

 WH: Has anything changed in the proposal lately?

-TD: No
+TD: No.

 AK: The owner of our scanner didn't love how it was layered between the parser and the scanner.
 And the real question is do we really have folks that want to do things with this?